 Mildreds, various locations

-Why: A decades old establishment where vegans and veggies alike can rejoice in the variety of healthy dishes and stunning flavour combinations, Mildreds now has a number of different branches across London.
+Why: A decades-old establishment where vegans and veggies alike can rejoice in the variety of healthy dishes and stunning flavour combinations, Mildreds now has a number of different branches across London.
 With their Levantine-inspired “chicken” kebabs and Sri Lankan curries, the menu is wide-ranging and intriguing.
-The food is entirely plant-based but the chefs like to stretch the boundaries with the burgers, such as the plum teriyaki with kale and picked red onions.
+The food is entirely plant-based but the chefs like to stretch the boundaries with the burgers, such as the plum teriyaki with kale and pickled red onions.